EyeXion/Phaser_Game_Club_Info/README.md

 # Phaser_Game_Club_Info - La course du PPA
 Small **HTML game** for the Club Info website.
 Website of the Club info : https://www.etud.insa-toulouse.fr/~clubinfo/.
 (Game accessible after signing in with a Google account in Games -> La course du PPA (bottom-left button)

-You can also play the game by on your computer on a live server by following the instructions below.
+You can also play the game on your computer on a live server by following the instructions below.

 Coded with **TypeScript** and the framework **Phaser 3**.